Windows OS Hub

 whoami /user

-You can find the SID of an Active Directory domain user using WMIC tool.
-You must specify your domain name in the following command:
+You can find the SID of an Active Directory domain user using WMIC

 wmic useraccount where (name='jjsmith' and domain=′corp.woshub.com′) get sid

-To find the SID of an AD domain user, you can use the Get-ADUser cmdlet that is a part of the Active Directory Module for Windows PowerShell.
+To find the SID of an AD domain user, you can use the Get-ADUser cmdlet which is a part of the Active Directory Module for Windows PowerShell.
 Let’s get the SID for the jabrams domain user account:

 Get-ADUser -Identity 'jabrams' | select SID